psoerensen/qgtools/README.md

   Data are treated as a data source, allowing both in-memory and disk-backed datasets to be used transparently.

+## Performance and deployment

+qgtools is designed as a lightweight R interface to high-performance computing backends.
+Computationally intensive components (e.g. likelihood evaluation, large linear algebra, and sampling) can be implemented in compiled languages such as **C++ or Fortran**, while R is used for model specification and orchestration.

+This separation provides: - high computational performance, - scalability to large datasets, - and a clear boundary between model definition and numerical implementation.

+For deployment, qgtools can be packaged into **containerized environments** (e.g. Docker or Singularity), allowing models to be executed reproducibly on high-performance computing platforms and cloud infrastructures such as **AWS** and **Azure**.
+Containers encapsulate the required libraries and runtimes and can be deployed to batch systems, Kubernetes clusters, or managed cloud services without exposing source code.

+This design enables qgtools to act as a unifying modeling layer while supporting multiple computational backends and deployment scenarios, from local workstations to large-scale cloud and HPC environments.

 **qgtools** handles large-scale data by taking advantage of:

 - multi-core processing using [openMP](https://www.openmp.org/)